Ebenezer-group/onwards/ReadMe.md

 If genz fails with "No reply received.
 Is the cmwA running?" make sure the middle tier is running.

-Another possible problem could be due to "breaking changes" between the back and middle tiers.
+Another possible problem could be due to a "breaking change" between the back and middle tiers.
 We may have changed the protocol between these tiers and now your version of the middle tier no longer works.
 The thing to do in this case